The Parkhill Community

 Scott Hensley, PE

-Scott Hensley, PE, is a member of Parkhill’s MEP/Structural Practice.
+Scott Hensley, PE, is an Associate and member of Parkhill’s MEP/Structural Practice.
 As a senior mechanical engineer, his experience includes design services for heating, ventilating, air conditioning, plumbing, and fire protection systems for commercial, industrial, institutional, and military-type facilities.
 Other responsibilities include construction administration, construction cost estimating, facility and systems evaluations, and multidiscipline project management.
 His recent design experience includes numerous projects, both new and renovations, of K-12 schools (commercial and federal), higher education (college and universities), life safety upgrades of high rise and dormitory facilities at Texas Tech University, and physical plant renovations for the Texas Department of Criminal Justice, Howard College, and Western Texas College.

 “Building Community means giving back to the local community that we work in.”

 Jacob Hernandez, PE, is a Principal and Team Leader for the EP Site Development & Planning Team in Parkhill’s Site Development & Planning Practice.
 He began his career in the DFW metroplex before returning to his hometown of El Paso to join Parkhill in 2012.
 With 16 years of experience, he has provided engineering design and client management services for all types of land development and site development projects throughout the state of Texas.
 Jacob received his Bachelor of Science degree in Civil Engineering from Texas A&M University and became a licensed professional engineer in 2008.
 Outside of work, he is involved in several organizations, most notably serving as Chairman of the board of CASA of El Paso.
 He is also currently participating in Leadership El Paso, a program hosted by the El Paso Chamber of Commerce.